ArcGIS Web AppBuilder (developer edition) supports ArcGIS Enterprise with web-tier authentication, such as IWA, PKI, and LDAP.

 Limitations of web-tier authentication

-Web AppBuilder (Developer Edition) running on IE8, IE9, and Safari on Windows does not support web-tier authentication.
+Web AppBuilder (developer edition) running on Safari on Windows does not support web-tier authentication.

 - In your app's config.json file, if the portalUrl property points to a portal using web-tier authentication, set the isWebTier property to true.

 - If your widgets use resources from a portal or server with web-tier authentication, put the host server domain—with an existing port number if available—into the authorizedCrossOriginDomains array in your app's config.json file.
-For example, if the Query widget uses the REST services from an IWA authenticated server and the URL is https://serveriwa.ags.esri.com/gis/rest/services/Test/MapServer, add serveriwa.ags.esri.com into the authorizedCrossOriginDomains array.
-If the URL is https://serveriwa.ags.esri.com:6443/arcgis/rest/services/Test/MapServer, add serveriwa.ags.esri.com:6443 into the authorizedCrossOriginDomains array.
+For example, if the Query widget uses the REST services from an IWA-authenticated server and the URL is https://serveriwa.ags.esri.com/gis/rest/services/Test/MapServer, add serveriwa.ags.esri.com to the authorizedCrossOriginDomains array.
+If the URL is https://serveriwa.ags.esri.com:6443/arcgis/rest/services/Test/MapServer, add serveriwa.ags.esri.com:6443 to the authorizedCrossOriginDomains array.

 - At run time, if you programmatically access resources from a portal or server with web-tier authentication, call the addWithCredentialDomain method to add a single domain or the addAuthorizedCrossOriginDomains method to add multiple domains from the tokenUtils module in the jimu folder.

-- To work with Portal for ArcGIS seamlessly, you should apply an SSL certificate for the portal regardless if it's web-tier authenticated or not.
+- To work with ArcGIS Enterprise seamlessly, apply an SSL certificate for your ArcGIS Enterprise portal regardless of whether it's web-tier authenticated.
 Don't use a self-signed certificate, as it is easily blocked by the browser.
 Instead, apply a domain certificate or a worldwide certificate if you can.